sevkioruc/docs/docs/relational-tuples.md

 According to these rules and relations we convert your application data into authorization data as tuples and stored respectively like database table in above.

-There are 2 alternatives to create relational tuple,

-- Creating customly with a API in your application flows, for example when user created.

--  With following CDC (Change Data Capture) pattern.

-You can find detailes of these two alternatives in [Move & Synchronize Authorization Data] section.

-[Move & Synchronize Authorization Data]: /docs/getting-started/sync-data

 ## Graph Of Relations

 The relation tuples of the ACL used by Permify can be represented as a graph of relations.
 This graph will help you understand the performance of check engine and the algorithms it uses.

 ![graph-of-relations](https://user-images.githubusercontent.com/34595361/181000466-d2f28fc7-3c41-49b3-8731-3c4b34643075.png)

-The simplest form of relational tuple structured as:

-***entity # relation @ user***

-with an example data : ***repository:1#owner@user:asher***

-corresponding semantics: ***User 'Asher' is an owner of repository:1***

 With these relational tuples store in WriteDB, an example authorization checks take the form of “does user U have relation R to object O?” and are evaluated by a those relational tuples and Permify Schema.